restx/restx/docs/ref-factory.md

             factory.queryByName(Name.of(MyComponent.class, "MyComponent")).findOne();
 {% endhighlight %}

+### Defining a component alternative

+Sometimes you want to define an alternative to some component that should replace the default component only under some circonstances.
+For instance if you want a specific component in dev mode, or have different implementations of a service which you would like to select at runtime only depending on your environment.

+To do so restx factory uses a concept of alternative, which can be activated depending on the value of a string component in the factory.

+Here is an example:
+{% highlight java %}
+@Alternative(to = RestxSpecRepository.class)
+@When(name="restx.mode", value="dev")
+public class DevRestxSpecRepository extends RestxSpecRepository {
+    @Override
+    synchronized ImmutableMap<String, RestxSpec> findAllSpecs() {
+        return ImmutableMap.copyOf(buildSpecsMap(true));
+    }
+}
+{% endhighlight %}

+In this case the component `DevRestxSpecRepository` is an alternative to `RestxSpecRepository`, which should be activated only when a String component named `restx.mode` has the value `dev`.

+### Defining a component alternative Tip

+If activating a component alternative based ona string component doesn't seem enough for you, first consider using the `@Provides` mechanism to put a string component in the factory depending on more complex elements, and then using this string component to activate your alternative.

+For instance, if you want to activate an alternative based on the content of a file in your filesystem, you could do something like this:
+{% highlight java %}
+@Module
+public class MyAppModule {
+    @Provides @Named("env.name")
+    public String envName() {
+        return Files.toString(new File("env.txt"), Charsets.UTF_8);
+    }
+}
+{% endhighlight %}

+And then define your alternative like this:
+{% highlight java %}
+@Alternative(to = MyComponent.class)
+@When(name="env.name", value="bordeaux")
+public class MyBordeauxComponent extends MyComponent {
+    @Override
+    String hello() {
+        return "Hello Bordeaux";
+    }
+}
+{% endhighlight %}

 ### Defining a component customizer

 To customize components produced in the factory before they are stored in the warehouse and returned to queries, you just need to provide a component implementing `ComponentCustomizerEngine` or subclassing/using one of its implementation classes.